Troubleshooting Guide

 - Authentication Problems

-- Docker Issues
+- Data and Query Issues

 - Error Messages Reference